Medical Malpractice Lawyers in Las Vegas, NV

 Every year, tens of thousands of people die because of preventable medical errors.
 Medical groups and large insurance companies have been lobbying to limit the rights of these patients, claiming spikes in malpractice rates have driven doctors out of business.
 Despite these claims, studies show that total payments for medical malpractice judgments have actually fallen over the years.

-Consumer watchdog group, Public Citizen, analyzed data from the federal National Practitioner Data Bank and in July 2005 issued a report.
-This report showed that from 2000 to 2004, total payments for malpractice judgments fell 24.5 percent, from $299.6 million to $226.2 million.
+Consumer watchdog group, Public Citizen, analyzed data from the federal National Practitioner Data Bank and, in July 2005, issued a report.
+This report showed that, from 2000 to 2004, total payments for malpractice judgments fell 24.5 percent, from $299.6 million to $226.2 million.
 Adjusting for medical inflation reflected even greater decreases.
 Figures showed that the total amount paid for medical malpractice judgments fell by 37.5 percent.

 In Nevada, approval of a 2004 ballot question and action taken by state lawmakers two years prior put a cap of $350,000 on pain and suffering awards in medical malpractice lawsuits.